chaeyoungeee/Catch-Mind/README.md

-# Catch-Mind
+# Catch Mind
-Catch-mind with Logisim-Evolution.
+Catch Mind with Logisim-Evolution.

-Catch-mind is a game where one player sketches something, and the other players try to guess what it is.
+Catch Mind is a game where one player sketches something, and the other players try to guess what it is.
 The drawer earns points if their drawing leads to a correct guess, while the guessers earn points for correctly identifying the sketch.

 How to run a program:
 1. Go to "five_register" circuit.